 Professor Diamantis has a courtesy appointment with the Department of Philosophy.
 His philosophical writings cover a range of topics from action theory, to moral psychology, to experimental philosophy.

-Prior to joining the faculty at Iowa, Professor Diamantis was an associate at Columbia Law School.
+Prior to joining the faculty at Iowa, Professor Diamantis was a visiting professor at Columbia Law School.
 He clerked on the Ninth Circuit Court of Appeals and worked on white-collar investigations as an attorney at Debevoise & Plimpton LLP.

 Research and Teaching: